 In this article, we will take an in-depth look at the conflicts between certain themes and plugins from a WordPress website and how these issues can be addressed.

 Quick Fix of Themes/Plugins Conflicts

 Note: This solution involves editing some PHP code in your theme or plugin files.
-If you are not familiar with the WordPress code editor or you’re unsure of what you’re doing it’s safer to ask for support, on the Thrive Themes Forum.
+If you are not familiar with the WordPress code editor or you’re unsure of what you’re doing it’s safer to ask for assistance, by opening a support conversation.

 The most common cause of conflicts is different versions of jQuery loaded directly by one of your plugins or your theme.

 WordPress comes with jQuery included in /wp-includes/js/jquery/ and every theme and plugin should load it from there.
 However, some developers choose to include a different version of jQuery in their products and this might cause issues with TCB.